Floods encircle Thai industrial park; govt says no repeat of 2011

+April 10 British toymaker Hornby Plc said on Monday that it received a request from a leading shareholder to call a meeting seeking removal of chairman Roger Canham.

-BANGKOK Floodwater encircled an industrial estate to the northeast of Bangkok on Thursday, adding to fears Thailand could see a repeat of the devastation caused by floods in 2011, but the estate's director said water would not enter the complex.
+BANGKOK, Sept 26 Floodwater encircled an industrial estate to the northeast of Bangkok on Thursday, adding to fears that Thailand could see a repeat of the devastation caused by floods in 2011, but the estate's director said water would not enter the complex.

-More than 800 people died in flooding around the country that year and industry was badly disrupted, cutting annual economic growth to just 0.1 percent.
+The flooding in 2011 killed more than 800 people around the country and caused major disruption to industry, cutting economic growth that year to just 0.1 percent.
 Since Thailand is a big supplier of electronic parts, hard disk drives and car parts, international supply lines were disrupted, too.

 The government has insisted there will be no repetition, partly because rain has been less heavy this time but also because dams are nowhere near as full as they were then.